-The immediate and ultimate holding company is Exide Industries Limited, a company incorporated in India and listed on three recognised stock exchanges in India.
+The immediate and ultimate holding company is Exide Industries Limited (the "holding company"), a company incorporated in India and listed on three recognised stock exchanges in India.

 Related companies refer to subsidiaries and associates of the Company's holding company, Exide Industries Limited ("EIL") and the holding company of a substantial shareholder of EIL, Chloride Eastern Industries Pte.
 Ltd.